anayaemily/ProfessionalPortfolio/essays/design-patterns.md

 ---
 layout: essay
 type: essay
-title: "Building software with a blueprint"
+title: "Building Software with a Blueprint"
 # All dates must be YYYY-MM-DD format!
 date: 2024-12-4
 published: true